abdllhh/Gesture-Controlled-Robot/README.md

    - Power both ESP32 devices and ensure they connect to the same WiFi network.

 4. **Control the Robot**:
    - Use the glove to make gestures and control the robot's movement.
-The robot will stop automatically if an obstacle is detected.
+The robot will stop/turn automatically if an obstacle is detected.

 ## Code Structure
 - `server_esp32.ino`: Handles flex sensor input and sends commands to the client.